 - Discover the stress-busting techniques that work for you – The best way to reduce stress quickly is by engaging one or more of your senses: sight, sound, smell, taste, and touch.
 Each person responds differently to sensory input, so you need to find things that are soothing and/or energizing to you.
 For example, if you’re a visual person you can relieve stress by surrounding yourself with uplifting images.
 If you respond more to sound, you may find a wind chime, a favorite piece of music, or the sound of a water fountain helps to quickly reduce your stress levels.

 Many people are disconnected from their emotions—especially strong core emotions such as anger, sadness, fear, and joy.
 This may be the result of negative childhood experiences that taught you to try to shut off your feelings.
 But although we can distort, deny, or numb our feelings, we can’t eliminate them.
 They’re still there, whether we’re aware of them or not.
 Unfortunately, without emotional awareness, we are unable to fully understand our own motivations and needs, or to communicate effectively with others.
+We are also at far greater risk for becoming overwhelmed in situations that appear threatening.

 What kind of a relationship do you have with your emotions?